Best daily deals

 Frequency chart showing how close the Nothing Ear 1 sound to our house curve.

-The Nothing Ear 1 (cyan) closely follows our SG consumer curve (pink), which we posit as ideal for most listeners.
+The Nothing Ear 1 (cyan) closely follows our headphone preference curve (pink), which we posit as ideal for most listeners.

-Most listeners will enjoy the sound of the Nothing Ear 1.
-Unlike other affordable earbuds, the Ear 1 isn’t super bass-heavy, opting instead for a more accurate low and midrange frequency response.
+Most listeners will enjoy the sound of the Nothing Ear 1, as our measurements show that its frequency response closely follows our headphone preference curve.
+Unlike other affordable earbuds, the Ear 1 isn’t super bass heavy, opting instead for a more accurate low and midrange frequency response.

 Lows, mids, and highs